alfie-ns/alfie-ns.github.io/scripts.md

 ### pbd.sh

-This script will first define a function to handle errors, then it will check if push.sh exists and is executable, if it is it will execute it, if it succeeds it will print a success message and delete the local repository, if it fails it will print an error message and exit the script before deleting local repository.
+This script will first define a function to handle errors, then it will check if push.sh exists and is executable; if it is, it will execute it.
+If it succeeds, it will print a success message and delete the local repository; if it fails, it will print an error message and exit the script before deleting the local repository.
+The `-euo pipefail` options mean:

+- `-e`: Exit immediately if a command exits with a non-zero status.
+This ensures that any error in the script stops execution immediately, preventing subsequent commands from running and potentially causing more issues.
+- `-u`: Treat unset variables as an error and exit immediately.
+This prevents the script from continuing with uninitialised variables, which could lead to unexpected behaviour or difficult-to-debug errors.
+- `-o pipefail`: The return value of a pipeline is the status of the last command to exit with a non-zero status, or zero if no command exited with a non-zero status.
+This makes sure that any failure in a sequence of piped commands is caught, ensuring that the script doesn't inadvertently ignore errors in complex command chains.

+These options are set to ensure robustness and reliability, making the script terminate promptly on encountering errors, thereby maintaining a clean and predictable execution flow.

 ```
 #!/bin/bash -euo pipefail